Installation

 Run the complete application stack via

-The container interfacing the host system and the application stack is now available locally at
+The application is now locally available at

 The above command will detach the process of running the stack from your terminal and run it in the background (which is usually what you'd want in production).
 This is what the